further addition reactions image header.

 1. Addition of hydrogen halides to alkenes

 The hydrogen halides are all gases at room temperature; they include hydrogen chloride (HCl), hydrogen bromide (HBr) and hydrogen iodide (HI).
-Hydrogen chloride and hydrogen bromide both have a permanent dipole due to large differences in the electronegativity values between hydrogen and these halogens.
-This aids in an easy addition reaction in the gas phase with the carbon carbon double bond in an alkene.
+Hydrogen chloride and hydrogen bromide both have a permanent dipole due to large differences in the electronegativity values between hydrogen and the halogens atom in the molecule.
+This aids in an easy addition reaction in the gas phase with the carbon carbon double bond (C=C) in an unsaturated alkene molecule.
 This reaction produces halogenalkanes; a mechanism for the gas phase reaction of hydrogen bromide gas with the alkene ethene is shown below, though a similar reaction will occur with hydrogen chloride and hydrogen iodide.
 This is a typical electrophilic addition reaction.

 The mechanism for the addition of hydrogen bromide gas to ethene- a typical electrophilic addition reaction.